danilolr/puppeteer-robot/puppeteer-robot-api/ENDPOINTS.md

 - If the robot has no pool, the browser is closed and the instance is removed.
 - If the robot belongs to a pool and is `BUSY`, it is marked as `IDLE` instead of being closed.
 - If the robot belongs to a pool and is `IDLE` or `ERROR`, it is closed and removed.
+- If the robot uses `chrome-extension`, Chrome is not closed and the extension is not unloaded.
+The session is only released back to `IDLE`.
 - The API emits the WebSocket event `updateList` after deletion/release.

 #### Response